intel-unesp-mcp/infieri2019-session1/README.md

 To close the GUI application, type `fg` in the console and then hit ^C.
-For more information, please check the documentation available at /opt/intel/mic/sysmgmt/docs/en\_US/ (use scp to copy the pdf file to your local desktop).
+For more information, please check the documentation available at `/opt/intel/mic/sysmgmt/docs/en_US/` (use scp to copy the pdf file to your local desktop).

 **Note:** If your workstation does not have X11, you will get the error
-message: “*micsmc-gui: cannot connect to X server*”.
+message: `micsmc-gui: cannot connect to X server`.
 Alternatively, you can use the command below:

 ```